 The impact of our science curriculum is reviewed at the end of each unit through teacher assessment of pupil's learning and pupils discussing what they have learned.
-Headstart science assessments may also be used to support teachers' assessment.

 The science leader will monitor the science curriculum and progression of learning every half term.
 This monitoring will include: